 Thirty years of intensifying aid and development cooperation phenomena continue to disproportionately target the marginalized in the Global South.
 The RoA Report 2023 thus asserts that safeguarding ODA is still the most crucial step in reducing poverty and inequality with the aim of reaching the furthest behind first.

-The RoA Report is now available for download.
-A Spanish translation is forthcoming.
+The RoA Report is now available for download

 For correspondence, email roaap_secretariat@realityofaid.org